 Various theories exist as to why it is growing.

-- Probably the favourite one is that the channel of the River Wyre is no longer dredged by ABP, since the Stena ferries stopped using the Port some years ago.
+- Probably the favourite reason is that the channel of the River Wyre is no longer dredged by ABP.
+The Stena ferries stopped using the Port some years ago.

-- Another well discussed theory is that the stones are connected to a long lost Roman Fort in the area which are resurfacing.
+- Another well discussed theory is that the stones are resurfacing from a long lost Roman Fort in the area.

 - And it could be a consequence of the new sea defence works along the coast at Cleveleys and Rossall.